United States of America

 - Travel Health

 - Public Holidays

 Louisiana Travel Guide

-Lively Louisiana has reclaimed much of its former glory after the devastation caused by Hurricane Katrina on 30 August 2005.
-Visitors from around the world are once again flocking to New Orleans, Louisiana's touristic powerhouse, to experience the city's traditional toe-tapping Dixieland jazz music, to dine on Cajun cuisine, and enjoy the laid-back lifestyle where a carnival atmosphere seems to prevail year round.
+Lively Louisiana has reclaimed much of its former glory after the devastation caused by Hurricane Katrina in 2005.
+Visitors from around the world are once again flocking to New Orleans, Louisiana's tourist powerhouse.

-Louisiana's past is just as colourful and varied as its people.
-It has been governed under 10 different flags since 1541 when Hernando de Soto claimed the region for Spain.
-At the outbreak of the Civil War Louisiana even became an independent republic for six weeks, before joining the Confederacy.
-Louisiana was actually sold to the United States by Napoleon in 1803, the purchase being negotiated by President Thomas Jefferson.
-The reason for all this chopping and changing was because of the region's importance for trade and security in the American mid-west; the mighty Mississippi River flows through Louisiana and access to the mouth is controlled by the city of New Orleans.
+Louisiana's past is just as colourful and varied as its residents.
+It's been governed under 10 different flags since 1541 when Hernando de Soto claimed the region for Spain.
+During the Civil War, Louisiana even became an independent republic for six weeks before joining the Confederacy.

-Farther along the Mississippi visitors marvel at the stately plantation houses of Louisiana's rich landowners of old, and enjoy tasting the sights and sounds of the Mississippi Valley, which is one of the most scenic areas in the United States.
+Further along the Mississippi, travellers marvel at the plantation houses of Louisiana's rich landowners of old and enjoy the sights and sounds of the Mississippi Valley, one of the most scenic areas in the United States.
 Just like the renowned Creole dish known as gumbo, the State of Louisiana contains a bit of everything.